fedspendingtransparency/usaspending-website/api_contracts/contracts/award/AwardProfile.md

 + action_type_description: description (required, string)
 + modification_number: `0` (required, string)
 + description: MANAGEMENT AND OPERATIONS (required, string)
-+ federal_action_obligation: 1234.56 (optional, number)
++ federal_action_obligation: 1234.56 (required, number, nullable)
     Monetary value of the transaction.
-Included for results with award type codes corresponding to contracts, grants, direct payments, and other financial assistance.
+Null for results with award type codes that correspond to loans.
-+ face_value_loan_guarantee: 1234.56 (optional, number)
++ face_value_loan_guarantee: 1234.56 (required, number, nullable)
     Face value of the loan.
-Included for results with award type codes corresponding to loans.
+Null for results with award type codes that **do not** correspond to loans.
-+ original_loan_subsidy_cost: 234.12 (optional, number)
++ original_loan_subsidy_cost: 234.12 (required, number, nullable)
     Original subsidy cost of the loan.
-Included for results with award type codes corresponding to loans.
+Null for results with award type codes that **do not** correspond to loans.

 ## PageMetaDataObject (object)
 + page: 1 (required, number)